 Welcome to the Rotary Club of Birmingham, England.

-in the leafy suburbs of Edgbaston at
+We previously met in the leafy suburbs of Edgbaston at

 The Edgbaston Priory Club, Sir Harry's Road, Birmingham B15 2UZ.